-A young woman who was infected with HIV at birth of his daughter and received antiretroviral therapy (ART) too early and a baby have maintained a viral load below the standard test detectability limit for more than twelve years after the suspension of treatment, shedding more light on the "post-treatment control" as a potential functional cure strategy.
+A young woman who was infected with HIV at the birth of her daughter and received antiretroviral therapy (HAART) very early as well as a baby has maintained a viral load below the detectability limit of standard tests for more than twelve years after the suspension treatment, shedding more light on "post-treatment control" as a potential functional cure strategy.

-Saez-Cirion said this is the first known case of remission very long term HIVin an infected person around the birth and treated early - about ten years longer than the baby of Mississippi.
+Saez-Cirion said this is the first known case of remission of long-term care of HIV in an infected person around birth and treated early - about ten years longer than the Mississippi baby.

-Unlike "elite controllers"Which have a strong immune response to HIV and viral load remains low without treatment, the French study and some patients in the cohort VISCONTI seem to have an unusually weak response to the virus.
-This can be advantageous, as its T-cell rest not be activated and they can avoid persistent inflammation typically seen in people with HIV untreated.
-This suggests that quell the immune response to HIV - rather than reinforcing it - may be a practical approach to achieve a cure.
+Unlike the "elite controllers"Which have a strong immune response to HIV and keep viral load untreated, the French study and some patients in the VISCONTI cohort appear to have an unusually weak response to the virus.
+This can be advantageous as their T-cell rest is not activated and they can avoid the persistent inflammation normally seen in untreated people with HIV.
+This suggests that calming the immune response to HIV - rather than reinforcing it - may be an approach to achieving a functional cure.

 Written by Liz Highleyman

-Asier Saez-Cirion in 2015 IAS for an HIV cure meeting
+Asier Saez-Cirion at 2015 IAS for an HIV Healing Meeting

 Reviewed by Mara Macedo in 3 2016 January